Wound care |

 A sad elderly gentleman looking out through a window.
 Photo.

-Wound Infections
+Wound infection

-Recognising signs of Infection
+Recognising the signs of infection

 • A red flash.
 Illustration.